joshorig/predictionmarket/README.md

 The project will start as a database whereby:

+* as a regular user, you can create a prediction market for  dice roll games and become the markets owner
+* as an owner, you can add and withdraw funds from the prediction market
+* as an administrator, you can start a new dice roll game.
-* as an administrator, you can add a yes/no question.
+* as an administrator, you can set and update the winning odds on a dice roll game.
+* a prediction market must have sufficient funds to pay out on any winning bets
-* as a regular user you can bet on an outcome of the question.
+* as a regular user you can bet on an outcome of a dice roll.
-* as a trusted source, you can resolve the question.
+* as a administrator, you can trigger a dice roll for a specific game via OraclizeIt
-* as a regular user, you can trigger the mutual-based payouts.
+* as a regular user, you can withdraw any winnings

-Eventually, you will refactor it to include:

-* access to oracles.
-* market-making.
+* This project uses a hub & spoke model where the hub contract creates prediction markets (spokes) and handles the user interactions

 ## TODO

 * Add more tests
-* Add oracles
-* Add market-making
-* Update UI to use new contract interface
+* Add a UI to use new contract interface